waltz-controls/axsis/README.md

 ![](assets/images/Screenshot_20220106_154315.png)

-In `simulation` mode any IP will pass.
+In the `simulation` mode any IP will pass.

 # Publications